akando42/next-map/public/content/posts/09-17/index.md

 ⇒ Democrats are normally
 Financial Bankers to optimize Businesses for Republicans Technologists to optimize Businesses for Republicans.
-⇒ All the Richmen virgin daughters are in the East Coast behind the West Virigina mountain.
+⇒ All the Richmen virgin daughters are in the East Coast behind the West Virginia mountain.

 Communist Party